KarimRedaHassan/Create-Deep-Links-and-Android-App-Links-to-Your-App-Content/README.md

 ### Step Two: Read From Incoming Intent
 Prepare your activity to receive the intent data as we discuss in the previous tutorial (Allow-Other-Apps-to-Start-Your-Activity),

+Below is a code snippet from Android Documentation to handle an incomming intent.
+In normal cases, we don't write this code only, we have to do some checks and directions to the code.

     @Override
     public void onCreate(Bundle savedInstanceState) {
         super.onCreate(savedInstanceState);